GPrackmodules/GPrackmodules/docs/index.md

 The following modules are included:

 - [Stereo Chorus](StereoChorus.html) – A stereo chorus effect with up to four stereo voices with external control and modulation through CV inputs
-- [Chained Mixer](ChainedMixer.html) – Modules for a modular mixer that can be daisy chained together including Input channels, a Master section and an Aux section
+- [Chained Mixer](ChainedMixer.html) – Modules for a modular stereo mixer, including Input channels, a Master section and an Aux section
 - [AB4](AB4.html) – 4 channel AB switcher for audio, triggers and Ccontrol voltages